message/iata/SA.md

 - This does not apply to nationals of Saudi Arabia.
 7. Passengers must have medical insurance to cover COVID-19 expenses.
 - This does not apply to nationals and residents of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.
-8. Passengers must obtain an institutional quarantine package for 5 days from the transporting carrier.
+8. Passengers must obtain an institutional quarantine package for up to 5 days from the transporting carrier.
 - This does not apply to:
 - nationals of Saudi Arabia and their spouses, mothers, children and accompanying domestic workers.
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
 - residents of Saudi Arabia and their spouses and children.
 They must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac before departure, or vaccinated with Janssen at least 14 days before departure.
 Passengers who received Sinopharm or Sinovac must have also received one vaccine dose of AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;